Intro to Career Fairs

 Searching Companies and Job Descriptions

 To find the list of participating career fair companies (and links to their profile and web site, login to Job Zone from the student/alumni page of our site.
-Click on Events on the top toolbar/select the fair/and from that list of companies you can find links to the employer profile, positions posted, and more.
+Click on 'Events' on the top toolbar/select the fair/and from that list of companies you can find links to the employer profile, positions posted, and more.
 Use the detailed search to narrow down companies looking for your major and co-op or full-time openings.
+TIP: use the cluster of majors to get the best results instead of narrowing to just you major in that grouping.

 You can also search career fair job descriptions under 'Jobs' from the top toolbar.
 Select RIT 'Job Zone Jobs', then 'career fair' from the "show me" drop down.
 That will take you to all the job postings employers have submitted prior to their visit to the fair.
 To further refine your search, you can select Co-op or Full-time as the job type, and a major.